Course unit details:

 Additional notes

-Study hours: Across their course units each semester, full-time students are expected to devote a ‘working week’ of 35-40 hours to study.
-Accordingly each course unit demands 9-10 hours of study per week comprised of (i) timetabled contact hours, (ii) preparation, required and further reading.
+Across their course units each semester, full-time students are expected to devote a ‘working week’ of 35-40 hours to study.
+Accordingly each course unit demands 9-10 hours of study per week consisting of (i) teacher-led activities and sessions, (ii) preparation, required and further reading.
 Part-time students study the same number of weekly hours per unit but take fewer units per semester.
+Further guidance will be given regarding study budgeting on this and other course units